 Social anxiety and avoidant personality disorder both involve an extreme fear and avoidance of social interaction.
 These disorders are very similar, but they do have some key differences.

-Sometimes, one disorder is mistaken for the other.
-You may have been diagnosed with social anxiety at one point and avoidant personality at another.
+Sometimes, one disorder can have a diagnosis of another disorder when the symptoms have a close association.
+You may had a diagnosis of social anxiety at one point and avoidant personality at another.
 Understanding the difference between social anxiety and avoidant personality disorder can help you better understand yourself or a loved one who has these struggles.

 What Is Social Anxiety?